linode/docs/docs/web-servers/squid/squid-http-proxy-centos-8/index.md

  - '[Connection Settings in Firefox](https://support.mozilla.org/en-US/kb/connection-settings-firefox)'
 ---

-This guide will show you how to create your own HTTP proxy using Squid, a highly customizable proxy/cache application.
+This guide will show you how to create your own HTTP proxy using Squid, a highly customizable proxy/cache application, on CentOS 8.
 An HTTP proxy acts as an intermediary between you and the internet.
 While connected to your Squid HTTP proxy, you will be able to:

 -   Anonymously access internet services.
 -   Bypass certain regional and local network restrictions.